 LOS ANGELES (AP) - Having spent more than $200 million to bulk up their starting pitching this winter, the Los Angeles Dodgers are turning their attention to improving the aging stadium they've played in since 1962.

-President and CEO Stan Kasten said Tuesday the goal is to improve the experience for fans while preserving the history of the third-oldest ballpark in the major leagues.
+President and CEO Stan Kasten says the goal is to improve the experience for fans while preserving the history of the third-oldest ballpark in the major leagues.

-He unveiled the changes for the upcoming season - estimated to cost $100 million - as heavy equipment rumbled around the field.
+Kasten unveiled the changes planned for the upcoming season on Tuesday as heavy equipment rumbled around the field.

-Among the upgrades are two high-definition video boards in left and right field that will be 22 percent bigger with the original hexagon shape of both being restored; a new sound system that will be heard on the concourses and in the restrooms; and an improved Wi-Fi and cell antenna system so fans can better use their mobile devices inside the ballpark.
+Among the upgrades are two high-definition video boards in left and right field with the original hexagon shape of both being restored; a new sound system that will be heard on the concourses and in the restrooms; and an improved Wi-Fi and cell antenna system so fans can use their mobile devices inside the ballpark.